Caroline Wozniacki: Juniors

 Wozniacki was seeded second in the US Open girls' singles.
 In the first round, she won the first set against Russian Alexandra Panova, but was disqualified in the second set for verbally abusing an umpire.
 Wozniacki was said to have used an expletive in referring to a linesman who made a disputed call.
 However, on her blog, she claimed to have said "take your sunglasses of [sic]" and was mistaken for talking to the linesman, when she in fact was criticizing herself after the next point.

 In her last junior tournament, the Osaka Mayor's Cup, she won both the girls' singles and doubles.
 Her first title on the senior tour came in October when she won a $25k tournament in Istanbul by beating Tatjana Malek in the final.
 Wozniacki was set to face Venus Williams on 27 November in an exhibition match in Copenhagen, but five days before the event, Williams cancelled because of an injury.
 The two did, however, face each other in the Memphis WTA Tier III event on 20 February.
 Williams beat Wozniacki, ending a nine-match winning streak for Wozniacki.
 On 29 November Wozniacki was named ambassador for Danish Junior Tennis by the Culture Minister of Denmark at the time, Brian Mikkelsen.

 On 4 February 2007, she won a $75k singles title in Ortisei, beating Italian Alberta Brianti.
 On 4 March, she won the $75k tournament in Las Vegas, beating top-seed Akiko Morigami in the final.
-She obtained a wildcard for the Indian Wells Open main draw and made her Tier I debut there.
+She obtained a wild card for the Indian Wells Open main draw and made her Tier I debut there.
 She was knocked out in the second round by Martina Hingis.
 She then made the semifinals of the Japan Open in Tokyo in October, her first career WTA Tour semifinal.
 She became the first Danish woman to reach a WTA semifinal since Tine Scheuer-Larsen at Bregenz in 1986 but was defeated by Venus Williams, in straight sets.